JuliaParallel/JUHPC/README.md

 An important lesson learned by the Julia HPC community for providing Julia at HPC sites is not to preinstall any packages site wide.
 JUHPC pushes this insight even one step further and does not preinstall Julia either.
 Instead, Juliaup is leveraged and the installation of Juliaup, Julia and packages is preconfigured for being automatically executed by the end user.
 Furthermore, for maximal robustness, the preferences are created using the available API calls of the corresponding packages.

-Concretely, JUHPC creates an HPC setup for Juliaup, Julia and some HPC key packages (MPI.jl, CUDA.jl, HDF5.jl, ADIOS2.jl, ...), including
+Concretely, JUHPC creates an HPC setup for Juliaup, Julia and some HPC key packages (MPI.jl, CUDA.jl, AMDGPU.jl HDF5.jl, ADIOS2.jl, ...), including
 - preferences for HPC key packages that require system libraries;
 - a wrapper for Juliaup that will install Juliaup (and latest Julia) automatically in a predefined location (e.g., scratch) when the end user calls `juliaup` the first time;
 - an activation script that sets environment variables for Juliaup, Julia and HPC key packages;